oracle-devrel/oracle-devrel.github.io/publishing/how_we_do_it.md

 ---

 # Why Share?
-It's true that we don't need to be sharing the what/why/how of what we do, but we're big proponents for supporting the broader open-source community.
+It's true that we don't need to be sharing the what/why/how of what we do, but we're big proponents of supporting the broader open-source community.
 Who knows, maybe you'll find a useful nugget that might help you in your journey.
 We hope so!

 # Useful GitHub Actions
 Here are the community-developed GitHub Actions that we use: